hghiscock/spin_dynamics/README.md

 ```
 In contrast to the previous example, with a non-separable Hilbert space the function `build_hamiltonians` outputs a single class object representing the combined Hilbert space.
 The `transform` function also takes additional arguments to define the time-dependent field.
 There is an additional function call `floquet_matrices` which constructs the matrices used in the Floquet algoriothm to compute the singlet yield.

 The file `tests.py` contains unit tests for each possible type of calculation using this package, which serves as a useful template for all the configurations of different parameters that lead to different computations.
-The file `gpu_tests.py` contains unit tests for the GPU-accelerated calculations.